10up/gutenberg-lessons/lessons/05-inner-blocks.md

 ![Card Grid Block Scribble](/lessons/images/inner-blocks-two-scribble.png)

 To get started there are two starter blocks scaffolded out located in the blocks folder of the theme with the name `inner-blocks-two-card-grid-stater` and `inner-blocks-two-card-starter`.
 If you are stuck you can take a look at the `inner-blocks-two-card-grid-completed` and `inner-blocks-two-card-completed` folder for a completed version of the block.

+Like in the first example most of the markup and block is already scaffolded out.
+The inner blocks area needs to get added and configured again and the "Card" block needs to get hidden from the inserter unless it is being used within the "Card Grid" block.

 ## Using Inner Blocks
 Inner Blocks actually is the name of a react component that is part of the "Block Editor" package.
 We can import it into our block edit component and use it within the markup of our block.